Placemarque

 Together, with our time travelling abilities and a properly informed understanding of your place and its role in the wider urban form, marketers and placemakers are uniquely placed to craft the right brand strategy that will deliver, not just now but for the generations to come.

 The end result of a place branding exercise is a beautiful set of brand guidelines; a coherent and compelling tool to guide future development in a neighbourhood, from buildings and landscape architecture to signage and street furniture.
 But, of course, brand is about more than good design.
 It’s based on detailed market research and a proper understanding of how your place functions, and where it’s headed in the years to come.
+If you are looking for bracelet.
+There’s something to suit every look, from body-hugging to structured, from cuffs to chain and cuffs.

 You can see this in the success of Manchester’s Northern Quarter, a brand identity that Luma’s Lucy saw the creation of over 20 years ago.
 The careful curation of activity and uses over the past two decades (not a chain store or café in sight) hasn’t happened by chance.